-This means that a Bill of Sale serves quite a different purpose from a Sale of Goods Agreement (or a Vehicle Sale Agreement, in the case of a vehicle), although the two documents look quite similar and may have many things in common.
-We have both a Sale of Goods Agreement and a Vehicle Sale Agreement available separately.
+This means that a Bill of Sale serves quite a different purpose from a Sale of Goods Agreement, (or a Vehicle Sale Agreement, in the case of a vehicle), although these documents look quite similar and may have many things in common.

 A Sale of Goods Agreement is generally signed and exchanged between the parties ahead of time.
 By signing the document, the parties are agreeing that on some future date, the buyer will pay the agreed price for the goods, and the seller will hand the goods over to the buyer.

 Instead, a Bill of Sale serves as a proof of purchase for the buyer, and confirms that the buyer has actually paid for the goods, and is now the owner of the goods.

 This Bill of Sale is not designed for use in connection with real estate transactions.

 This document can be prepared by the buyer or the seller.
 It is a good idea to provide as much detail as necessary so that the parties, the goods, the purchase price, and the various terms of the agreement can easily be identified.

 Once the document has been prepared and before it is signed, make sure that both parties receive a copy of the document.
 Both parties should be given some time to review the document to make sure that their details are correct, that they understand the various terms, and that they are happy with the various terms.